-Significant g.c.a. and s.c.a. effects were observed for the incidence of yellow vein mosaic disease.
-Combining ability in the negative direction was desirable for the disease effects The ratio of g.c.a. variance to s.c.a. variance incidence. was greater than unity indicating that though additive and non additive gene actions were prevalent, the additive component had greater role.
-This is in conformity with the а findings of Veeraraghavathatham and Irulappan (1990, 1991a).
+Significant g.c.a. and s.c.a. effects were observed for incidence of yellow vein mosaic disease.
+Combining ability the effects in the negative direction was desirable for the disease The ratio of g.c.a. variance to s.c.a. variance was incidence. greater than unity indicating that though additive and non additive gene actions were prevalent, the additive component had greater role.
+This is in conformity with the findings of a Veeraraghavathatham and Irulappan (1990, 1991a).
 The disease incidence was influenced by reciprocal differences also.
 All the crosses viz., $P_3 \times P_5$ , $P_2 \times P_1$ and $P_5 \times P_2$ that showed high s.c.a. effects in the negative direction were a combination of poor x poor general combiners.
 The parent with high negative g.c.a. $(P_4)$ could not produce superior crosses with high s.c.a. as observed by Rao (1977).

 The disease incidence was governed by dominance and additive gene effects.
 There was considerable influence of environment also.
-Veeraraghavathatham (1989) and Veeraraghavathatham and Irulappan (1991a) reported the same results.
-Preponderance of increasing alleles was denoted by the positive value of $\mathbf{F}$ .
-This was confirmed by the value of the proportion of dominant and recessive genes among the parents.
+Veeraraghavathatham (1989) and

+Veeraraghavathatham and Irulappan (1991a) reported the same results.
+Preponderance of increasing alleles was denoted by the positive value of F. This was confirmed by the value of the proportion of dominant and recessive genes among the parents.
 The value of $H_2/4H_1$ also revealed an asymmetrical distribution of positive and negative genes.
 The average degree of dominance and the Vr-Wr graph revealed dominance in the range of overdominance.
-However, Veeraraghavathatham and Irulappan (1991a) reported partial dominance for the disease resistance.
-The graph indicated genetic divergence among the parents.
-Parent $P_5$ had mostly dominant genes while $P_6$ had more of recessive genes.
-Varying propertion of these genes were observed in the parents $P_2$ , $P_3$ and $P_4$ .
+However, Veeraraghavathatham and Irulappan (1991a) reported for the dominance disease resistance.
+The partial graph indicated genetic divergence among the parents.
+Parent P5 had mostly dominant genes while P6 had more of recessive genes.
+Varying proportion of these genes were observed in the parents $P_2$ , $P_3$ and $P_4$ .
 The graphical analysis also revealed the presence of epistasis in the case of reciprocal crosses.